yourjhay/simple-php/validation.md

 ```

-Alternately, you can simply create your own class that extends the GUMP class.
+Alternately, you can simply create your own class that extends the validate class.

 ```php